ArjunBiswas-99/simple-media-player-v1/CONTRIBUTING.md

-# Contributing to PyMedia Player 🎬
+# Contributing to Simple Media Player 🎬

-First off, thank you for considering contributing to PyMedia Player!
+First off, thank you for considering contributing to Simple Media Player!
 It's people like you that make this project great.

 ## 🌟 How Can I Contribute?